-A website has been established to keep the community informed on the study progress.
-The website has further information on flooding in Manly Lagoon and will be updated throughout the study as new information becomes available.
-Community members are also able to complete the community questionnaire and send photographs through the website.
+A website was been established to keep the community informed on the study progress.
+The website contained further information on flooding in Manly Lagoon and was updated throughout the study as new information became available.
+Community members were also able to complete the community questionnaire and send photographs through the website.